 Let’s face it: Malware is pernicious, annoying, and quite often dangerous.
 If you’ve been poking around on internet-connected computers for a while, there’s a very good chance you’ve gotten at least one of the hundreds of millions of malware floating around.
-This is even more true if you’re a Windows user.
-Windows operating systems are running on over 90 percent of all computers currently in use, making them a larger target for cyber criminals and bored internet troublemakers.
+This is even truer if you’re a Windows user.
+Windows operating systems are running on over 90 percent of all computers currently in use, making them a larger target for cybercriminals and bored internet troublemakers.

 You’ve also probably heard (most likely from a smarmy Mac user) that Macs don’t get viruses.
 That’s simply untrue.
 Every operating system is susceptible to viruses.
 As Bitdefender CEO Bogden Botezatu explained in a 2015 Digital Trends article: